Types of Trailers

 - Open-air trailers feature durable and premium paint on all metal surfaces.

-- They have a heavy-duty mesh ramp door.
+- Most types of trailers for open-air use have a heavy-duty mesh ramp door.

 - Many come standard with a 2 x 8-inch plank floor and steel tie-down areas.